EAGAMES/Eric_A_Portfolio/README.md

 Main Point: Outages are getting worse in terms of average duration of outage, capacity loss (MW), and 3 out of the 18 companies analyzed should be investigated to reverse the troubling trend.

--Main findings included:
+Main findings included:
-From 2016 to 2017 the average Forced Outage Time had increased from 14 to 19 hours.
+-From 2016 to 2017 the average Forced Outage Time had increased from 14 to 19 hours.

-From 2016 to 2017 Sum of MW Capacity Loss went from 70k to 82k MW.
+-From 2016 to 2017 Sum of MW Capacity Loss went from 70k to 82k MW.

-3 (AURICON, TRMOS, PUG) out of 18 companies represent a net annual increase of 486 outages
+-3 (AURICON, TRMOS, PUG) out of 18 companies represent a net annual increase of 486 outages

-Only 4 out of 18 providers saw an increase of at least a 2000 MW Capacity Loss, the rest saw no increase or actually decreased in MW Capacity Loss.
+-Only 4 out of 18 providers saw an increase of at least a 2000 MW Capacity Loss, the rest saw no increase or actually decreased in MW Capacity Loss.

 # [(Tableau): **Superstore Sales Seasonal Forecasting Analysis**](https://public.tableau.com/app/profile/eric.charles.alldritt/viz/Section11_6CapstonePartIII/Story1#1)